Microlensing of gravitational waves by dark matter structures: Prospects for gravitational wave experiments

 We focus on LIGO and ET to detect the cores inside the fuzzy DM halos since they are sensitive to the masses where the cores may be more abundant.
 The effect of the halo surrounding the core is negligible since for the frequencies of LIGO and ET the effect is in the geometric limit and the constant magnification of the signal would bias the luminosity distance by less than $10^{-3}$ (see Fig.~\ref{fig:amp_nfw}).
 The lighter $m_a$ is, the heavier the cores are per halo so there is more abundance of heavy cores.
 In Fig.~\ref{fig:ymaxMR} we can see that for $m_a < 10^{-18}$\,eV the cores are not compact enough to be detectable.
 We show in Fig.~\ref{fig:LIGO_ET_CDM} the probability to detect the cores for $m_a = 10^{-17}$\,eV, both with LIGO and ET.
 Roughly, this DM mass leads to the biggest microlensing probability because if DM mass is lighter, then the cores are not compact enough and if it is heavier then the lensing quickly enters the regime where the interference condition is violated.

 We have a good understanding of the merger rates of the BBH that LIGO and ET may detect.
-We use the results from the most recent LIGO-Virgo catalog~\cite{LIGOScientific:2021psn} and assume a redshift dependence that follows the star formation rate~\cite{Belczynski:2016obo}, \be (z) \propto \frac{\left(1+z\right)^{2.6}}{1+\left[(1+z)/2.9\right]^{5.6}} \,, \ee which, as shown in the left panel of Fig.~\ref{fig:LIGO_pop}, is in excellent agreement with the data.
-The chirp mass dependence of the merger rate is shown in the right panel of Fig.~\ref{fig:LIGO_pop}.
+To estimate the merger rate, we use the results from the most recent LIGO-Virgo catalog~\cite{LIGOScientific:2021psn} and assume a redshift dependence that follows the star formation rate~\cite{Belczynski:2016obo}, \be (z) \propto \frac{\left(1+z\right)^{2.7}}{1+\left[(1+z)/2.9\right]^{5.6}} \,, \ee which is in excellent agreement with the data.
 The expected number of detectable lensed events for $m_a=10^{-17}\rm eV$ is $0.001^{+0.003}_{-0.0005}$ for LIGO and $0.03_{-0.02}^{+0.04}$ for ET during a year of observation.
-The uncertainties in the expected number of detectable lensed events reflect the uncertainties in the LIGO-Virgo merger rate shown in the right panel of Fig.~\ref{fig:LIGO_pop}.
+The uncertainties in the expected number of detectable lensed events reflect the uncertainties in the LIGO-Virgo merger rate.